Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 West Vancouver Coho Festival

 Coho Festival Salmon BBQ

 A big part of the Coho Festival is the salmon barbecue.
-It usually runs from 11:15 am until 5:30 pm and proceeds from sales benefit wild salmon habitats on the North Shore.
+Last year it ran from 11:15 am until 5:30 pm.
+Proceeds from sales benefit wild salmon habitats on the North Shore.

 The Coho Run

-Another element of the Coho Festival is the annual Coho Run.
-It is a 14-km race starting at 9 am on the same Sunday after Labour Day as the festival.
+When it does takes place, the Coho Run is a 14 km race starting at 9:00 am on the same Sunday after Labour Day as the festival.
 The run starts at Kitsilano in Vancouver and ends at the beach at Ambleside on the North Shore.

 The route goes along the False Creek waterfront and over the Burrard Street Bridge from Kitsilano Beach.
 Participants run along the seawall through Stanley Park and across the Lions Gate Bridge before finishing at Ambleside Beach.

-In 2022 the run begins at 9:00 am on September 11th.
-Registration costs between $50 and $70 depending on when you register.
+Registration costs around $50 to $70 depending on when you register.
 The fee includes a souvenir t-shirt, breakfast, prizes and more.
+2025 may or may not be similar.

 The Coho Swim

 An additional component of the festival is the Coho Swim.
-The swim follows either a 1.5 or 3 km route along Ambleside Beach.
+The swimmers follow either a 1.5 km or 3 km route along Ambleside Beach.
+While the festival doesn’t officially start until 11:00 am, the swim begins at 9:00 am.

-In 2022 registration for the swim costs between $60 and $80 and includes a t-shirt, swim cap, breakfast and other perks.
-(Note: Swimmers are required to wear wetsuits.)
+Last year, registration for the swim cost between $65 and $90 and included a t-shirt, swim cap, breakfast and other perks.
+(Note: Swimmers have to wear wetsuits.)
+This year may or may not be similar.

 Check out the Coho Swim‘s official page for more information.